 - Diarrhea

-If you know for sure your fur baby only ate a very small piece stuffing, just watch him for a day or two.
-If the stuffing comes out in his vomit or poo, then he’ll be OK.
+If you know for sure that your fur baby only ate a very small piece of stuffing, monitor him closely for a day or two.
+If the stuffing comes out in his vomit or poo, then he should be OK.
 However, if the vomiting and diarrhea don’t stop within 24 hours, then be sure to call the vet right away.

 Did your dog eat a larger amount of stuffing?
 Then this could be a problem.
 The reason is that larger amounts of stuffing can cause an intestinal blockage, which can be a life-threatening medical emergency.
 The symptoms of an intestinal blockage can include: